rachsmithcodes/rachsmith.com/src/notes/good-things-august-2022.md

 updated: 2022-09-04 14:28
 tags: [miscellany]
 excerpt: Some good things from August.
+note: publish
 ---

-*Side note: I'm having an "off" mental health day today so coming up with this list has been a bit hard.
+*Side note: I'm having a "off" mental health day today so coming up with this list has been a bit hard.
 If I had to do it a week ago I probably could have listed 20.
 Brains are fickle things.*

 ### TV: [Only Murders In The Building, Season 2](https://www.imdb.com/title/tt12851524/)
 Although I felt like the plot in this season was all over the place compared to season 1, it didn't matter because I watch for the comedic chemistry between Steve Martin and Martin Short.
 Also loved that we got to see a bigger cameo from Tina Fey this season.
 The finale episode was pure joy.
 I can't wait until season 3!